huanyud/cdc17-c/README.md

 # cdc17-c
-C code for our CDC 2017 paper.
+C code for our CDC 2017 paper:

+Huanyu Ding and David A. Castañón, “Multi-agent discrete search with limited visibility,” In Proc.
+IEEE Conference on Decision and Control (CDC), Melbourne, Australia, 2017.

 ## Algorithms
 #### MR_Search